-MAST 1126 Clinical Practicum I 1 credit Prerequisites: Acceptance in the Medical Assistant Technology Program, MAST 1101, MAST 1111
+MAST 1126 Clinical Practicum I 1 credit Prerequisites: MAST 1101, MAST 1111, MAST 2220, MAST 2230, MAST 2240

-The Medical Assistant Practicum Program is an unpaid practicum, under professional supervision, in an ambulatory healthcare setting.
+Corequisite: MAST 2297, MAST 2226 The Medical Assistant Practicum Program is an unpaid practicum, under professional supervision, in an ambulatory healthcare setting.
 The practicum program allows students to continue hands on learning for safe and effective performance of patient care in the medical office.
 Students will demonstrate knowledge gained and the psychomotor skills and affective behaviors acquired, from previous learning performances of core curriculum in the administrative and clinical duties of a medical assistant.